ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

-When you create a file share with the API, you specify `security_group` as the access mode.
-When you create the mount target, you specify a virtual network interface.

 ### Adding a mount target to an existing file share by specifying a subnet and security group
 {: #fs-create-file-share-subnet-sg-api}